 Regaining your sleep health

-Of course, while the mattress upon which you sleep is certainly one of the most important parts of your sleep health, it is not the only part.
+Ultimately, while the mattress upon which you sleep comprises one of the most important parts of your sleep health, it is not the only part.
 You could purchase a new mattress only to stay awake much of the night because you have had a lot of coffee that day, for example.
-So make sure you exercise sensibly, set a regular bedtime most days when possible, and ensure you have your room sufficiently dark when it's time to sleep.
+So make sure you exercise sensibly, set a regular bedtime most days when possible, and ensure you have your room sufficiently dark during bed time.

-When you regain your sleep health, you will not only feel better, but actually be healthier.
-You'll fight off infection better, be more effective at work, and drive more safely.
+When you regain your sleep health, you will feel better and be healthier.
+You'll be able to fight off infections better, be more effective at work, and drive more safely.
 Not only will this increased well-being benefit you, but your improved mood and outlook will also benefit your relationships with others.

-You can't put a price on a good night's sleep.
-But the best night's sleep you get should be on your own mattress.
+You can't put a price tag on a good night's sleep.
+And the best night's sleep you get should be on your own mattress.